X

 Aditya Menon

-And last two years we have done around 50.
-Said last year 15.
-Before that we did 15.
-So the major capex of bailing land acquisition, all that has been completed.
-This 20 crore is just more technology machine, you know, more value addition.
-We can work what we can do to our products.
-What
+And last two years, we have done around — like Mr. Aradhye said, last year, INR15 crores, before that we did INR15 crores.
+So the major capex of building, land acquisition, all that has been completed.
+This INR20 crore is just more technology, machine, more value addition what we can do to our products.

-We have to know why, what we have to do now is to switch the assets.
+What we have to know — what we have to do now is to sweat the assets.

 Aditya Menon

 Yes.
 So the main investment has been like we have done it.
-Yeah.
-Submit.
+Yes, somewhere.

 Unidentified Participant

 All right.
-And you mentioned like so like for the brake segment we’re seeing a lot of growth potential.
-So I think the current revenue mixes around Biometrics is around 74%, 22% from ALCOP and 3% from the braking system.
-Right.
-For this for this quarter.
-So how do you see this product mix or the revenue mix changing going ahead?
+And you mentioned — so like for the Brake segment, we are seeing a lot of growth potential.
+So I think the current revenue mix around Bi-metal is around 74%, 22% from Alkop and 3% from the braking system, right, for this quarter.
+So, how do you see this product mix or the revenue mix changing going ahead?

-You see across all the segments what we foresee that for this year it will remain more or less constant, but next year it will change.
-Maybe it can be about 65 to 68% in B metal, about 25 to 28 in Alpha and remaining in bricks.
+You see, since the — across all the segments, what we foresee that for this year, it will remain more or less constant.
+But next year, it will change.
+Maybe it can be about 65% to 68% in Bi-metal, about 25% to 28% in Alkop and remaining in Brakes.

 Aditya Menon

-See by many, BI Metal is a parent company.
-It’s been there from 1993 when alcohol is from 2008, 2010 and Brakes is a baby company two years old.
-So that’s why the PI also looks similar.
-So what we are doing efforts where men breaks and alcohol contribute more to.
-The total P.
+See Bi-metal is a parent company.
+It’s been there from 1993 and Alkop is from 2008, 2010.
+And Brakes is two — this is a baby company, two years old.
+So, that’s why the pie also looks similar.
+So — but we are doing efforts where Menon Brakes and Alkop will contribute more to the total pie chart.

 Unidentified Participant